 Step 5: Bulk Sending at Scale

-- Scripts customize each email with a personal detail to avoid looking like generic spam.
+• Scripts customize each email to include a personal detail, preventing them from looking like generic spam.

 🔑 Why it matters: Even if a tiny fraction of victims pay, the scam remains profitable.